-The characteristics of IFRS are:
+The Characteristics of IFRS are:

-- These are global accounting standards. - These standards are 'principle based', and not 'rule-based'. - IFRS are developed and maintained by the IASB. - These are issued with the intention of applying these standards across the globe on a consistent basis. - It ensures high quality transparent reporting that would ensure comparability among the entities across the globe. - Every standard has a specific structure to ensure uniformity and facilitate reading, interpretation and application.

-They are: Introduction, Standards Basis of Conclusion.
+- These are global accounting standards. - These standards are 'principle based', and not 'rule-based'. - IFRS are developed and maintained by the IASB. - These are issued with the intention of applying these standards across the globe on a consistent basis. - It ensures high quality transparent reporting that would ensure comparability among the entities across the globe. - Every standard has a specific structure to ensure uniformity and facilitate reading, interpretation and application. - They are: Introduction, Standards basis of conclusion, implementation, guidelines, illustrative examples and dissenting opinion of board members.